primo-browser/alex-store/docs/cmdtutorial.md

 ## Steps to run PrimoBrowser or PrimoBeta from the command line (cmd.exe)

- - Synopsis: Sometimes, in order to test/debug issues, or control certain behavior, we want to run Primo from the commandline.
+__&ndash; Synopsis:__ Sometimes, in order to test/debug issues, or control certain behavior, we want to run Primo from the commandline.
 This is also known as Command Prompt, cmd.exe, or the terminal.
 It allows us to run a program with a set of flags or "arguments", changing the default behavior of the program internally, in ways that are not allowed or controllable through the UI.
-This document describes
+This document describes:

 1. How to launch cmd.exe
 2. How to navigate to where PrimoBrowser (or PrimoBeta) is installed on your system.